SrishtiLodhi/Decentralized_Energy_trading_platform/README.md

 ## FrontEnd Deployment

-The Decentralized Energy Trading Platform is deployed at [Platform Link](#).
+The Decentralized Energy Trading Platform is deployed at [powerX-UI](#).

 ## Smart Contract

-The smart contract is deployed on Amoy Testnet of Polygon blockchain.
-You can check it out here [https://amoy.polygonscan.com/address/0x351236895E94fA1A1978b60a0AB189af24E7b0bF](#).
+The smart contract is deployed on the Amoy Testnet of the Polygon blockchain.
+You can check it out here [powerX-smartContract](https://amoy.polygonscan.com/address/0x351236895E94fA1A1978b60a0AB189af24E7b0bF).

+## Backend Deployment

+The backend of powerX is deployed here - [powerX-backend](https://web3-energy-trading-backend-3.onrender.com).